 Taking responsibility for the quality of our work

-Preparations for the 2023 Pre- Kindergarten Class are a focus for this term- if your family, or a family you know of, is interested in access to the Pre Kindy programme for next year, (2023) please make contact with the School Office- (places are limited).
-Interviews are currently underway and prospective new Pre Kindy students and their families will join us at next term’s Open Morning Tour in October.
+Preparations for the 2024 Pre-Kindergarten Class remain our focus for this term- if your family, or a family you know of, is interested in access to the Pre Kindy programme for next year, (2024) please make contact with the School Office- (places are limited to 20 students).
+Interviews are currently underway and prospective new Pre Kindy students and their families will join us at next term’s Open Morning Tour in the spring.

-All Sacred Heart Primary School, Highgate parents have been asked to confirm their plans for the 2023 School Year, and indicate this in writing.
-As this information is to assist with administrative plans for waiting enrolments and staffing levels, you are asked to ensure the completion of the forwarded Forms survey to the School Office by Friday 23rd September.
+All Sacred Heart Primary School, Highgate parents have been asked to confirm their plans for the 2024 School Year and indicate this in writing, via the Forms link that has been sent to all families.
+As this information is to assist with administrative plans for waiting for enrolments and staffing levels, you were asked to ensure the completion of the forwarded Forms survey to the School Office by the end of this week.

-As stated in the school’s Enrolment and Fee Setting and Collection Policies, failure to provide a term’s notice in writing of a student’s withdrawal, will incur an additional term’s Tuition Fees.
+As stated in the school’s Enrolment and Fee Setting and Collection Policies, failure to provide a term’s notice in writing of a student’s withdrawal will incur an additional term’s Tuition Fee.

 In closing, can I thank you all for your wonderful efforts to determine what has been a successful and happy term here at Sacred Heart!
 I extend my thanks to the staff for their attention to detail and hard work, to ensure things are always prepared and ready for our children.